thesse1/webmethods-api-gateway-staging/README.md

 }
 ```

-The global aliases.json file in the apis folder contains alias values for the respective DEV, STAGE and PROD environments for the PetStore_Routing_Alias simple alias used in (most of the) Petstore APIs and for the PostmanEcho_Routing_Alias endpoint alias used in the PostmanEcho APIs.
+The global aliases.json file in the /playground/apis folder contains alias values for the respective DEV, STAGE and PROD environments for the PetStore_Routing_Alias simple alias used in (most of the) Petstore APIs and for the PostmanEcho_Routing_Alias endpoint alias used in the PostmanEcho APIs.

 ### petstore-versioning